PhilipDaniels/gapix/README.md

 - Change to use Chrono and Chrono-TZ?
 Probably.
 First need to be able to reverse geocode lat-lon to timezone name.
 - XLSX: Create images to represent the stage profiles.
+- XLSX: Display is wrong when time goes over 24 hours.

 # Design Questions
 - I think it's technically wrong to simply merge all tracks and segments?